mps9506/quarto-lapreprint/README.md

     name: Curvenote Inc.
 ```

-Note that the orcid and email icons are actually aligned to the text.
-Details, details!

-For other information that you wish to affiliate with a specific author, you can use the `affiliations` field with any identifier you like (e.g. `†`) and then use the margin content or affiliations fields on the preprint to explain what it means.
+For other information that you wish to affiliate with a specific author, you can use the `affiliations` field with any identifier you like (e.g. `†` or `🖂`) and then use the margin content or affiliations fields on the preprint to explain what it means.

-Corresponding author information will be added to the margin for authors with an email address.

 ### Abstract and keywords